tareknagy/shoppies/README.md

-# The Shoppies: Movie awards for entrepreneurs!
+# The Shoppies: Movie Awards!

-This project was created for the Shopify Web Developer Intern Challenge - Fall 2021.
-It is a simple app that allows you to search the OMBD database and nominate a movie for the Shoppies awards.
+This project was created for a Web Developer Challenge in the Fall of 2021.
+It is a web app that allows users to search the OMBD database and nominate a movie for the Shoppies awards.

 ## Getting Started